alisawuffles/olmo-core-doc/README.md

 ### Tokenized data format

-The output is a `.npy` file containing concatenated tokenized documents, and a `.csv.gz` file containing the metadata for all the tokenized documents.
-The metadata has the following columns:
+The output is in the form of `.npy` files containing concatenated tokenized documents, and a `.csv.gz` file containing all the metadata.
+The metadata has the following columns and one row for each document:
 - `start` (int): The start index of the document/chunk in the `.npy` tokenized file (0-indexed)
 - `end` (int): The end index of the document/chunk in the `.npy` tokenized file (0-indexed, exclusive)
 - `id` (str): The unique identifier of the original document
 - `src` (str): The source file path where the original document came from
 - `loc` (int): The line number/location of the document in the original source file (1-indexed)

+Now that we have the output data paths, we can pass them into our script by enumerating a list as in `--dataset.paths='["/path/to/data1.npy", "/path/to/data2.npy"]`, or, by using arbitrary wildcards, as in `--dataset.paths='["/path/to/data/*.npy"]'`.